Cell and Gene Therapy

 - The program’s success is reflected in our numerous practice-changing studies, such as comparing peripheral blood stem cells to bone marrow mononuclear cells and comparing haploidentical bone marrow transplantation to double umbilical cord blood transplantation.
 More recently, we completed a multi-center Phase 3 trial assessing two different acute-graft-versus-host disease prophylaxis regiments.

 - The onset of the pandemic prompted the need to respond even more rapidly to new requirements.
 We launched a study to determine how immunocompromised patients respond to COVID-19 vaccines – in only one month.
-The 2021 study included patients who had hematological malignancies and were undergoing cell therapies, such as blood or marrow transplantation or CART-T infusions.
+The 2021 study included patients who had hematological malignancies and were undergoing cell therapies, such as blood or marrow transplantation or CAR-T infusions.

 Cell and Gene Therapy Leaders